Skip to content

 The difference between diffusers models (a folder containing multiple subfolders) and checkpoint models (a file ending with .safetensors or .ckpt) is that InvokeAI is able to load diffusers models into memory incrementally, while checkpoint models must be loaded all at once.
 With very large models, or systems with limited RAM, you may experience slowdowns and other memory-related issues when loading checkpoint models.

 To solve this, go to the Model Manager tab (the cube), select the checkpoint model that's giving you trouble, and press the "Convert" button in the upper right of your browser window.
-This will conver the checkpoint into a diffusers model, after which loading should be faster and less memory-intensive.
+This will convert the checkpoint into a diffusers model, after which loading should be faster and less memory-intensive.

 Memory Leak (Linux)#